 For general enquiries (for example, to contact an officer or police station) or to report an incident that does not require immediate attention, dial 101.
 Calls are charged at 15p.

-After dialling 101, you will be given three options:
+After dialling 101, you will be given four options:

 To contact North Yorkshire Police from outside the force area, call 01904 618691.

 If you are calling us from outside the UK, dial +44 1904 618691.
 Make sure you dial the international prefix first (so in most European countries, dial 00 44 1904 618691, or in North America, dial 011 44 1904 618691).

 (Emergency health services in York and North Yorkshire will respond to drug overdose calls for help without routinely notifying the police).

 Send enquiries to email@example.com - please include as much detail as possible in your message, including:

 If you prefer, you can email your local Safer Neighbourhood Team directly.